petehouston/laravel-tinymce-simple-imageupload/README.md

 $ composer require "petehouston/laravel-tinymce-simple-imageupload"
 ```

-You need to register into the `config/app.php`,
+For laravel version 5.4 and older, you need to register the service provider in  `config/app.php`.

 ```
     'providers' => [